A52-JS-BG-Team-3/Project-3---QuizCraft/README.md

   - [x] Blocked users cannot login.
 - **Quiz Management:**
   - [x] Admins can edit or delete any quiz.
-- **Scoreboard Moderation:**
-  - [ ] Admins can oversee scoreboards for tests and address discrepancies.

 ## Educator Features
 - [x] Educators separated into groups.